-The Water Compliance Enforcement Program (WCEP) in Tallahassee facilitates statewide coordination of compliance and enforcement activities relating to the development of policy, guidance and training materials to ensure consistency among the six district offices for the state’s Industrial Wastewater, Domestic Wastewater, Environmental Resource, and the National Pollutant Discharge Elimination System (NPDES) Stormwater programs.
+The Water Compliance Enforcement Program (WCEP) in Tallahassee facilitates statewide coordination of compliance and enforcement activities relating to the development of policy, guidance and training materials to ensure consistency among the six district offices for the state’s Industrial Wastewater, Domestic Wastewater and the National Pollutant Discharge Elimination System (NPDES) Stormwater programs.
 Furthermore, the WCEP administers the compliance and enforcement activities associated with the processing of Discharge Monitoring Reports (DMRs) for the NPDES Stormwater Program.

 WCEP is responsible for the federal data management reporting activities associated with the Wastewater and NPDES Stormwater programs.